Elahep/fastsimcoal_model_eval_utils/README.md

 # fastsimcoal_model_eval_utils
-Evaluating fastsimcoal models by calculating AIC, delta AIC, Akaike weights, and other statistical criteria.
+Evaluating fastsimcoal models by calculating AIC, delta AIC, Akaike weights, and other statistical criteria in R.

 ### 1- Boxplots of model likelihoods